-We hate cleaning.
-Okay, we love things to be clean.
-We just loathe what it takes to get there.
 Our cheat that makes for easy peasy grill scrubbing?
-Scrunch a sheet of heavy-duty aluminum foil and rub it forcibly against the grill rack, preferably as the grill cools after cooking so it doesn’t have the chance to adhere permanently, but if you’re as lazy as us following a lovely dinner, you can also do this next time you fire up the barbie.
+Scrunch a sheet of heavy-duty aluminum foil and rub it forcibly against the grill rack, preferably as the grill cools after cooking so it doesn’t have the chance to adhere permanently, but if you’re as lazy as us following a leisurely dinner, you can also do this next time you fire up your barbie.
 Just catch it early on as it preheats, for your eyebrows’ sake.

 - 1 3/4 teaspoons salt